How to add Extension Attributes to Entity in Magento 2?

 Conclusion

-Adding extension attributes in Magento 2 is a powerful way to customize and extend the functionality of entities without modifying the core code.
-By following the steps outlined in this guide—retrieving products from the Magento API, adding a plugin to the Product Repository, and configuring extension attributes—you can successfully implement custom attributes that meet your business needs.
+Adding extension attributes in Magento 2 is a great way to customize and enhance the functionality of entities without changing the core code.
+By following the steps in this guide—retrieving products from the Magento API, adding a plugin to the Product Repository, and configuring extension attributes—you can easily implement custom attributes to meet your business needs.